jwodder/rsrepo/README.md

-    - If operating in a workspace, any packages in the workspace that depend on the package being released have their dependency requirements updated to the new version if they're not already compatible with it.
+    - If operating in a workspace, any packages in the workspace that depend on the package being released have their dependency requirements updated to the new version if they're not already compatible with it, and their changelogs (if they have one) will be updated.

 - If `CHANGELOG.md` exists, the header for the topmost section is edited to contain the release version and the current date.
 It is an error if the